Amir Abedzadeh: Ponferradina

 Abedzadeh joined SD Ponferradina on 7 July 2021 making him the first Iranian to play for the club.

+Return to Marítimo

+On 30 August 2023, Marítimo, who had been relegated to the Liga Portugal 2 the previous season, announced the signing of Abedzadeh.

+Castellón

+On 16 July 2024, Abedzadeh joined Spanish Segunda División club CD Castellón.

 International career

 Abedzadeh was once called up to Iran national under-17 football team's camp for 2009 FIFA U-17 World Cup in Kish Island, but never invited again.

 About his playing probability in Iran national under-23 football team, Abedzadeh said: